Gardenia erubescens

-Gardenia erubescens is a shrub or small tree species with edible fruits that occurs in the Guinea and Sudan savannah vegetation of West and Central Africa.
-It is within the Rubiaceae family.
+Gardenia erubescens is a species of shrub or small tree in the family Rubiaceae.
+It has edible fruits and occurs in the Guinea and Sudan savannah vegetation of West and Central Africa.

 Description

 A shrub or small tree, the species grows to 3 meters in height.
 Leaves are opposite, grows on the end of short branches and grouped in tufts, when dry, the foliage have a purple greyish color on the upper surface which becomes a little duller beneath, both sides are glabrous.
 Stipules are 2–4 mm long, leaf-blade is broadly obovate.
 Inflorescence; flowers are solitary or in small clusters, calyx is tubular consisting of 6 linear lobes, corolla, also is in a tubular form, consisting of about 6 elliptic lobes.
 Fruit has an ellipsoid or ovoid shape, it is yellowish in color when ripe, about 3–8 cm long.

 Distribution

 Commonly occurs in woodland savannas in West African countries of Senegal, Nigeria, and eastwards towards Central Africa.